 We test our goodwill at least annually for possible impairment.
 We complete our annual testing of goodwill as of the last day of the first month of our fourth fiscal quarter each year to determine whether there is impairment.
 In addition to our annual test, we regularly evaluate whether events and circumstances have occurred that may indicate a potential impairment of goodwill.
-We did not recognize any goodwill impairment charges in the first fiscal quarter of 2016 or 2015.
-We had goodwill of approximately \$25.1 million as of April 1, 2016 as the result of two acquisitions in January 2015, one acquisition in April 2015 and one acquisition in March 2016.
+We did not recognize any goodwill impairment charges during the six months ended July 1, 2016 and July 3, 2015.
+We had goodwill of approximately \$25.3 million as of July 1, 2016 as the result of two acquisitions in January 2015, one acquisition in April 2015 and one acquisition in March 2016.